 Recently Mr B had to pop down to Lybster for an appointment so I took a spontaneous opportunity to travel with him in the car and do a little bit of exploration around the harbour.
 We pass Lybster all the time if we are heading south to Inverness, or to the River Bothy which is one of our favourite cafes at nearby Berriedale.

-As I found myself at sea-level, a lovely surprise of a small visitor centre and cafe overlooking the harbour and lighthouse.
+As I found myself at sea level, there was a small (now closed) visitor centre and cafe overlooking the harbour and lighthouse.

 Inside are a range of interactive displays, pictures and sculptures.
 You can watch birds nesting on the Caithness cliffs by live remote cameras too.

-There’s some seating inside the cafe too, However, I was quite happy on a picnic bench with a can of fizzy juice and a homemade date slice to enjoy the view.
+There’s some seating inside the (now closed) cafe too, however, I was quite happy on a picnic bench with a can of fizzy juice and a homemade date slice to enjoy the view.